 If you have uneven or misaligned teeth, a lot of force is exerted on your gums and the surrounding bones, which leads to receding gums.

 Fortunately, this medical condition can be easily treated in multiple ways.
 In fact, mild gum recessions don’t even require any treatment.
-Based on the advice of your dentists, simple preventive measures and regular monitoring will suffice.
+Based on the advice of your dentist, simple preventive measures and regular monitoring will suffice.
 You need to have special care for your baby’s dental health.

 However, those of you who have severe cases of receding gums, can opt for any of the following treatments:

 In this method, dentists cover up the surface of the tooth root with a tooth-coloured composite resin.
 Besides, with the help of this method, black gaps between teeth can also be closed.

 This is one of the trickier treatments and should be performed under the supervision of certified dentists.
 Herein, silicone or acrylic substances are used to artificially replace the area of the missing gum tissue(s).

 With the help of desensitizing agents or dentin bonding agents or varnishes, the sensitivity of your exposed tooth root can be reduced.